jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

-# Practical cloud security
+# Practical cloud security overview

 Information security, or cybersecurity, is a never ending systematic effort to reduce security risks.
 Security risks stem from the fact that people make mistakes (in code, configurations, processes, architecture).
-Some other people, called threat actors, try to exploit these vulnerabilities.
+Some other people try to exploit these vulnerabilities.

 # Goals